kazurayam/katalon-studio-texts-diff/README.md

 - https://forum.katalon.com/t/comparing-2-texts-in-katalon-studio/54104

-In September 2023, another Katalon user displayed his interested to this
+In September 2023, another Katalon user displayed his interested to this project:

 - https://forum.katalon.com/t/verify-complexjsonresponses/97722/13

 I reviewed my previous post and found there is a room to improve.
-I thought I should develop a custom Keyword and distribute it in a jar file, with which anyone can utilize the `java-diff-utils` in Katalon Studio more easily.
+I thought I should develop a custom Keyword and distribute it in a jar file, with which anyone can utilize the `java-diff-utils` library in Katalon Studio more easily.